docker-library/docs/postgres/content.md

 **Tags and versioning warning:**

 Pinning a tag (even to the patch level) does not prevent breaking changes.
-See [Versioning Warning] below.
+See [Avoiding Breaking Changes](#avoiding-breaking-changes) below.

 # What is PostgreSQL?